Reward Tampering Problems and Solutions in Reinforcement Learning: A Causal Influence Diagram Perspective: Reward Function Tampering

+\begin{assumption} The intended and implemented RFs are \emph{state-based}: if a reward function $R(\cdot;\ThetaR)$ is queried about time-step $t$, then the reward depends only on the state $S_t$, and not on the time-$t$ reward parameter $\ThetaR_t$: there are no edges $\ThetaR_k\to R^t_k$ for $k\not=t$.
+(This assumptions is also implicit in the type of the reward functional $R$.) \end{assumption}

+Under these assumptions, \footnote{ \Cref{as:state-based,as:uninformative,as:private} were jointly referred to as \emph{modification independence} by \citet{Everitt2016sm}.
+If $\ThetaT$ is added to the graph, then we further require that there are no arrows $\ThetaT\to \ThetaR_t$ or $\ThetaR_t\to \ThetaT$, and that $\ThetaT$ and $\ThetaR_t$ lack joint ancestors. } the only reason for agent 1 to influence, say $\ThetaR_2$, is to align agent 2's objective with its own objective:

+\begin{samepage} \begin{claim} When implemented RFs are private, state-based, and uninformative (\cref{as:private,as:state-based,as:uninformative}), the only instrumental goal that TI-considering current-RF agents may have for the implemented reward function is to preserve it. \footnote{To be precise, the agent has an instrumental goal to preserve the implemented RF in the sense that the policies for $A_2^2$ optimal with respect to $\ThetaR_2$ are a subset of those optimal with respect to $\ThetaR_1$.} \end{claim} \end{samepage}

+\paragraph{Rocks-and-diamonds example} An optimal TI-considering current-RF agents deployed in \cref{ex:rm} will preserve its initial reward function by avoiding the user and the reward function parameters, and gather rocks.

-To make agents \emph{safely interruptible}, \citet{Orseau2016} employed algorithms that ignore how interruption affects future behavior.
-In our context, the same idea leads to agents that are unaware of the time-inconsistency caused by a changing reward function.
-We will call them \emph{TI-unaware} \footnote{Previously called \emph{corruption unaware} \citep{Everitt2018phd}.} agents.
-At time $t$, a TI-unaware agent chooses $A_t$ \emph{as if} it were in control of all future actions $A_{t+1},\dots,A_{m-1}$, i.e.\ as if these actions would be chosen to optimize $\ThetaR_t$; see \cref{alg:tiu}.
-In reality, however, the future actions will be optimized according to different reward functions $\ThetaR_{t+1}, \dots, \ThetaR_{m-1}$.
+\paragraph{TI-ignoring agents} To make agents safely interruptible, \citet{Orseau2016} employed algorithms that optimize a hypothetical objective that ignores how interruption affects future behavior.
+In our context, the same idea leads to agents that ignore the time-inconsistency caused by a changing reward function.
+We call such agents \emph{TI-ignoring}\footnote{Previously called \emph{corruption unaware} \citep{Everitt2018phd}.} current-RF agents.
+At time $t$, a TI-ignoring agent chooses $A^t_t$ as if it were in control of all future actions $A^t_{t+1},\dots,A^t_{m-1}$ and would not observe $\ThetaR_{t+1}, \dots, \ThetaR_{m-1}$.
+In reality, however, the future actions will be optimized according to the future reward functions $\ThetaR_{t+1}, \dots, \ThetaR_{m-1}$ instead of $\ThetaR_t$.